Table of Contents

 21. Cu Chi Tunnel

 Cu Chi Tunnels is a complex network of tunnels that stretches over 200 km from Vietnam to the Cambodian border.
+You may choose to go on regular tours, or opt for the lesser known things to do near Cu Chi tunnels.

 Top things to do: Watch a controversial film about the history and mysteries of the Cu Chi tunnels | Explore an intriguing underground network of tunnels used during the Vietnam war | Experience their living quarters, a military workshop, and health bunkers used during the war | Visit a rice paper workshop | Live firing range - AK47, M16, M60, M30